-The fact that quantum dynamics of Majorana qubits will significantly change the parity of the junction, gives us an important hint, that is, one could control the voltage behavior of the junction by modulating the Majorana qubit state.
-Majorana qubits are parity qubits which can be controlled by a QD.
+Quantum dynamics of MJJs would significantly changes the parity of the Majorana qubits.
+This gives us an important hint, that is, one could control the voltage behavior of the junction via modulating the Majorana qubit state by a QD.
 We consider the set-up model shown in Fig. \ref{fig:setup_QD}, where a QD is placed nearby the junction.
-We consider the simplest model for the QD, which is a single energy level.
-We place the QD at a very low energy, then there must be one electron occupying on the QD.
-We select properly a resistance and a capacitance to make the MJJ circuit in the overdamped regime with the quality factor $Q = R\sqrt{2eCI_{c}/\hbar} >1$.
-First, we plot the hysteresis curve by an upward and downward scanning current to find the recapturing current $I_r^{}$ and the critical current $I_c^{}$.
-Then we inject a biased current $I_{\mathrm{in}}^{}$ slightly below the upper critical current $I_{uc}^{} \approx I_1^{} + \sqrt{2} I_2^{}$ of the junction.
-Then the system would stay at this state without voltage.
-Then we lift the energy of the QD to a higher energy.
-The electron on the QD then would hop to the MBSs and flip the parity of the Majorana qubits.
+We choose the simplest model for the QD, which is a single energy level.
+We place the QD at a very low energy such that there must be one electron occupying on the QD.
+Thus the system would stay at this state without voltage.
+If we lift the energy of the QD to a higher energy, the electron on the QD will hop to the MBSs and flip the parity through LZ transition \cite{landau1932b, zener1932}.
 Then the system would enter the voltage state.

-To understand the correlation between dynamics of the parity state and the phase difference, we numerically study the system under the evolution of the QD energy as shown in Fig. \ref{fig:I-V curve in fast evolution}(a), and then self-consistently solve the Schr\"{o}dinger equation and the RCSJ equation (\ref{eq:unreduced current}) to represent the features of voltages and hoppings.
+To understand the relation between dynamics of the parity state and the phase difference, we numerically study the system under the linear evolution of the QD energy such as Fig. \ref{fig:I-V curve in fast evolution}(a).
+The Schr\"{o}dinger equation and the RCSJ equation (\ref{eq:unreduced current}) is self-consistently solved by the fourth-order Runge-Kutta method to represent the features of voltages and hoppings.